mtsao3/EN605.417.FA/README.md

 This is the very latest version of the README file for the basic Introduction To GPU Programming Course.
+Editing this README.md to complete the assignment!
+Hopefully I don't get a late grade cause I emailed you!